s-a-nersisyan/miRGTF-net/README.md

 Please be careful when using different miRNA/gene/TF databases – they could have built on different versions of miRBase/RefSeq/Ensembl, which will result in missing nodes/edges.
 We recommend using miRBaseConverter (https://taoshengxu.shinyapps.io/mirbaseconverter/) and HGNC Multi-symbol checker (https://www.genenames.org/tools/multi-symbol-checker/) for miRNA/gene name convertations.
 All pre-included miRNA databases (both for human and mouse) are already compatible with miRBase v22.1.

 ## Network vizualization
 miRGTF-net uses graphml format to export networks and their weakly/strongly connected components.
 We recommend using Gephi (https://gephi.org) or yEd Graph Editor (https://www.yworks.com/products/yed) to vizualize them in effective and beautiful way.

+## References
+If you use miRGTF-net in your research, please cite the following manuscript:
+Nersisyan S, Galatenko A, Galatenko V, Shkurnikov M, Tonevitsky A (2021) miRGTF-net: Integrative miRNA-gene-TF network analysis reveals key drivers of breast cancer recurrence.
+PLOS ONE 16(4): e0249424. https://doi.org/10.1371/journal.pone.0249424